fan2fan/matlab-Interpolation-Runge-Phenomenon/README.md

 # matlab-Interpolation-Runge-Phenomenon
-a program about Interpolation and the Runge Phenomenon when we use the high order
+a program about Newton Interpolation and the Runge Phenomenon when we use the high order